rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 Rackspace recommends overcommitting CPU resources by no more than 3:1.
 This recommendation does not specify whether the overcommit is per VM or an aggregate level per host or cluster.
 Customer workload and utilization can influence how resources perform.
 When you are distributing resources in a solution, there is no absolute correct answer; we recommend that you give your VM only as many vCPUs as you have pCPU cores.
 You may have a number of VMs consuming CPU resources and the aggregate total gives you an overcommit ratio of 3:1.

-VMware have some recommendations, which they have summarized in two sections.
-Listed below are the recommendations from VMware.**[5]**
+VMware has some recommendations, which they have summarized in two sections.
+Listed below are the recommendations from VMware.**

 <img src="{% asset_path managed-vmware-services/numa-vnuma-and-cpu-scheduling/NUMA9.png %}" width="550" height="" border="2" alt=""  />